Gross National Happiness: Implementation in Bhutan

 The body charged with implementing GNH in Bhutan is the Gross National Happiness Commission.
 The GNH Commission is composed of the Prime Minister as the Chairperson, Secretaries of each of the ministries of the government, and the Secretary of the GNH Commission.
-The GNH Commission's tasks include conceiving and implementing the nation's 5-year plan and promulgating policies.
+The GNH Commission's tasks include conceiving and also implementing the nation's 5-year plan and promulgating policies.
 The GNH Index is used to measure the happiness and well-being of Bhutan's population.
 A GNH Policy Screening Tool and a GNH Project Screening Tool is used by the GNH commission to determine whether to pass policies or implement projects.
 The GNH Screening tools are used by the Bhutanese GNH Commission for anticipating the impact of policy initiatives upon the levels of GNH in Bhutan.

 In 2008, the first Bhutanese GNH survey was conducted.
 It was followed by a second one in 2010.
 The third nationwide survey was conducted in 2015.
 The GNH survey covers all twenty districts (Dzonkhag) and results are reported for varying demographic factors such as gender, age, abode, and occupation.
 The first GNH surveys consisted of long questionnaires that polled the citizens about living conditions and religious behavior, including questions about the times a person prayed in a day and other karma indicators.
 It took several hours to complete one questionnaire.
 Later rounds of the GNH Index were shortened, but the survey retained the religious behavioral indicators.

 The Bhutan GNH Index was developed by the Centre for Bhutan Studies with the help of Oxford University researchers to help measure the progress of Bhutanese society.
 The Index's function was based on the Alkire & Foster method of 2011.
 After the creation of the GNH Index, the government used the metric to measure national progress and inform policy.

-The Bhutan GNH Index is considered to measure societal progress similarly to other models such as the OECD Better Life Index of 2011, and SPI Social Progress Index of 2013.
+The Bhutan GNH Index is considered by progressive scholars to measure societal progress similarly to other models such as the OECD Better Life Index of 2011, and SPI Social Progress Index of 2013.
 One feature distinguishing Bhutan's GNH Index from the other models is that the other models are designed for secular governments and do not include religious behavior measurement components.

 The data is used to compare happiness among different groups of citizens, and changes over time.

 According to the World Happiness Report 2019, Bhutan is 95th out of 156 countries.

 The holistic consideration of multiple factors through the GNH approach has been cited as impacting Bhutan's response to the COVID-19 pandemic.